JackSzwergold/Writing/memories/Not Learning How to Program, But Learning How to Pirate.md

-## Not Learing How to Program, But Learning How to Pirate
+## Not Learning How to Program, But Learning How to Pirate
 ### About how some family members wanted me to learn how to program a computer but instead I learned how to pirate software.

 By Jack Szwergold